SonicCloudOrg/sonic-server-simple/README.md

-# Starting from version 1.4.0-beta, this warehouse is no longer maintained.
+# Starting from the 1.4.0-beta version, the stand-alone version is merged with the cluster version.
+This repository is no longer maintained.
 For subsequent versions, please visit [sonic-server](https://github.com/SonicCloudOrg/sonic-server).

 <p align="center">
   <img src="https://raw.githubusercontent.com/SonicCloudOrg/sonic-server/main/logo.png">